imagej/imagej.github.io/_pages/news/2016-04-19_-_Writing_ImageJ2_Plugins__A_Beginners_Perspective.md

 The current situation with respect to Java 6 vs. Java 8, as well as the ramifications there regarding Java 3D, is basically:

--   If you download "vanilla" [ImageJ2](/software/imagej2) (author's note: in the context of software "vanilla" means software used as originally distributed without any customizations or updates applied to them) from the [Downloads](Downloads) page, you get a "Java 8" version from February 2016.
+-   If you download "vanilla" [ImageJ2](/software/imagej2) (author's note: in the context of software "vanilla" means software used as originally distributed without any customizations or updates applied to them) from the [/downloads](/downloads) page, you get a "Java 8" version from February 2016.
 -   If you [download the latest Fiji](/fiji/downloads) you get the newest "Java 8" version—i.e., with Java-8 update site.
 This includes the Java 3D 1.6 (SciJava fork) along with all Fiji plugins (except for [TrakEM2](/plugins/trakem2)) updated to work with it.
--   If you [download a Life-Line version of Fiji](Fiji_Downloads#Life-Line_Fiji_versions) and fully update it, you'll have the newest (probably the final) "Java 6" version including the latest Java-6-compatible plugin versions.
+-   If you [download a Life-Line version of Fiji](/fiji/downloads#life-line-fiji-versions) and fully update it, you'll have the newest (probably the final) "Java 6" version including the latest Java-6-compatible plugin versions.
 No Java 3D until you run the [3D Viewer](/plugins/3d-viewer) for the first time and it gets auto-installed.
 Those plugin versions are frozen: the ImageJ/Fiji developers are in the process of migrating everything to Java 8, and are only uploading new versions of everything to the Java-8 update site now, to avoid breaking the stable Java-6 versions of everything.

 Ultimately, the ImageJ/Fiji developers will push all the Java-8 stuff back to the core ImageJ and Fiji sites.
 But not until the ImageJ/Fiji developers add a launch check that verifies your version of Java is new enough—and if not, tells you how to upgrade it.
 Ihe ImageJ/Fiji developers will definitely archive the final Java-6-compatible versions of ImageJ and Fiji when they complete that transition.